rubyforgood/abalone/README.md

 * [Docker Desktop](https://www.docker.com/products/docker-desktop) is recommended for Windows and Mac computers.
 * The `make` utility can also make your development life easier.
 It it usually already installed on Linux and Mac computers.
 For Windows, an easy way to install it is via [Chocolatey](https://chocolatey.org/install), a software package management system similar to Homebrew for Windows.
 Once Chocolatey is installed, install make with `choco install make` in a command prompt running as Administrator.
+* If you run into issues using Docker Desktop on windows, we recommend you view (this page)[https://github.com/mdworken/MKD-Docker-Windows-Rails] for troubleshooting info.

 ### Starting Fresh